17 Sleep friendly things you can do when bored in bed at night

 17) Watch the stars

-If you’re room is setup so you can see the night sky from your bed, go for it!
+If your room is setup so you can see the night sky from your bed, go for it!
 Otherwise, grab a chair and find the perfect spot.

 Danger! – You want to avoid these rabbit holes when bored in bed at night